thosgood/this-weeks-finds/markdown/201-250/week202.md

-The idea is that if we can extend the definition of a quantum field theory to spacetimes that have not just boundaries but *corners*, we can try to build up the theory for arbitrary spacetimes from its behavior on simple building blocks - since it\'s easier to chop manifolds up into a few basic shapes if we let those shapes have corners.
+The idea is that if we can extend the definition of a quantum field theory to spacetimes that have not just boundaries but *corners*, we can try to build up the theory for arbitrary spacetimes from its behavior on simple building blocks - since it's easier to chop manifolds up into a few basic shapes if we let those shapes have corners.
 However, it takes higher-dimensional algebra to describe all the ways we can stick together manifolds with corners!
-Here Kerler and Lyubashenko make 3-dimensional manifolds going between 2-manifolds with boundary into a
-\"double category\"\... and make a bunch of famous 3d TQFTs into
+Here Kerler and Lyubashenko make 3-dimensional manifolds going between 2-manifolds with boundary into a "double category"... and make a bunch of famous 3d TQFTs into "double functors".
-\"double functors\".

 Closely related is this paper by Kerler: